Kickapoo Cavern State Park

 Interesting features of the park include 20 known caves, two of which are large enough to be significant.
 Kickapoo Cavern is approximately 0.25 miles in length (1,400 feet) and boasts some impressive formations.
 Tours are offered on Saturdays by reservation.
 Stuart Bat Cave (formally Green Cave), slightly shorter than Kickapoo at 1,068 feet, serves as a migratory stopover for large numbers of Mexican free-tailed bats from mid-March to about the end of October.
 Bat flights are often spectacular, and public observations are available with an entrance permit.
 To protect this valuable resource and for your safety, please read and follow all rules and regulations and use caution, as conditions change on a daily basis.
 Unauthorized entrance into caves is prohibited.

-Wild cave tours are scheduled every other Saturday and require reservations.
+Wild cave tours ($10 per person) are scheduled every Saturday at 1 p.m. and require reservations.
 The cave is in an undeveloped state and is a moderately strenuous underground hiking adventure.
 This guided wild cave tour requires fair hiking ability, and all participants must sign a liability release and bring sturdy hiking or walking shoes, as well as two light sources per person.
 Some age restrictions may apply.
 Unauthorized entry into the caves at the park is prohibited.
 Potential tour participants should contact the park for reservations and more information.
-Check the calendar of events or contact the park for additional dates and events.
 Specialized group tours and events may be arranged by contacting the park.

 The park loans out binoculars.